-With growing environmental awareness among people and companies, the use, and the production of eco-friendly labels is on a rise.
+With growing environmental awareness among people and companies, the use, and the production of eco-friendly labels are on a rise.
 Several companies from around the globe are going green by opting to promote the manufacturing of eco-friendly labels.
-These labels can be made using different materials based on the applications, products on which they are fixed, and desired appearance.
+These labels can be made using different materials based on the applications, products on which they are fixed, and the desired appearance.
 However, you have to have proper knowledge of these labels before buying them.
-You need to know what terms you are expected to be familiar with, when communicating with eco-friendly label providers.
-This post serves as a guide and will provide you with the comprehensive information about the eco-friendly labels.
+You need to know what terms you are expected to be familiar with when communicating with eco-friendly label providers.
+This post serves as a guide and will provide you with comprehensive information about the eco-friendly labels.

 What is so Special about Eco-friendly Labels?

 - According to the 2015 Cone Communications / Ebiquity Global CSR Study, it has been observed that when a company supports environmental or social concerns, around 88% of consumers are loyal to the company.

 - As speculated by the EcoFocus Worldwide Study 2015, about 53 % of people think about the impact of packaging on the environment, prior to purchasing the product.

 - The 2015 Cone Communications / Ebiquity Global CSR study also states that 9 out of 10 consumers expect a company to make a profit, as well as work in a way to address different environmental and social concerns.